-Situated in a lovely seaside setting above Clear Water Bay in the New Territories, the intimate HKUST campus provides state-of-the-art academic, student life, and sports facilities for daily student needs.
-HKUST is located just 30 minutes away from Hong Kong’s downtown center and Hong Kong is a perfect kick-off spot for travel following the program dates.
+Situated in a lovely seaside setting above Clear Water Bay in the New Territories, the intimate HKUST campus provides state-of-the-art academic, student life, and sports facilities for day-to-day student needs.
+HKUST is located just 30 minutes away from Hong Kong’s downtown center, plus Hong Kong is a perfect kick-off spot for travel following the program dates.

 Check out this video

 created by HKUST for a peek into student life in Hong Kong.

 Students attend classes with international students.

 Language of Instruction

 language study is optional during the summer program.